About the course

 Admissions panels or committees will always include at least one member of academic staff who has undertaken appropriate training.

-In January 2016, the Department of Statistics moved to a newly-refurbished building in St Giles, near the centre of Oxford.
-The building has new spaces for study and collaborative learning, including the library and large interaction and social area on the ground floor, as well as an open research zone on the second floor.
+The Department of Statistics is based in St Giles, near the centre of Oxford.
+The building has spaces for study and collaborative learning, including a large interaction and social area, the library and an open research zone.

-You will be provided with a computer and desk space in a shared office.
+You will be provided with a computer and desk space in a shared office in this building.

 You will have access to the Department of Statistics’ computing facilities and support, the department’s library (in addition to the nearby Radcliffe Science Library and other university libraries, and the centrally-provided electronic resources) and other facilities appropriate to your research topic.
 The provision of other resources specific to your research project should be agreed with your supervisor as a part of the planning stages of the agreed project.